A useful indicator but to be used appropriately …

 Potential radiotoxicity is an indicator mostly used in radioactive waste management to assess the potential hazard associated with ingestion.
 For example, a spent fuel discharged from a reactor contains kilograms of plutonium.
 What would be the dose resulting from the ingestion of these kilograms of plutonium by a population ?
 Since such an ingestion would not happen with a good waste management, the potential radiotoxicity overestimates much in this case the risk.
 But the indicator is useful for comparing the solutions envisaged for the very long-term storage of radioactive waste.

-is a useful risk indicator.
-However radioactive elements must enter in our body to exercise their damages, like the poisons of Locust, the famous roman poisoner.
+Like radioactive activity, potential radiotoxicity is a useful risk indicator.
+However radioactive elements must enter in our body to exercise their damages, like Locust’s poisons, the famous roman poisoner.
 Fortunately the chances of this happening are, barring accidents, very small.
-The qualifier "potential" beeing generally forgotten, potential radiotoxicity is often mistaken for a true toxicity, generating misunderstandings and fears.
+The qualifier “potential” beeing generally forgotten, potential radiotoxicity is often mistaken for a true toxicity, generating misunderstandings and fears.

 Hierarchy of doses factors

 Dose factors are used to convert activity doses into biological doses, converting becquerels (Bq) into millisieverts (mSv).
 The graph shows the doses resulting from the absorption of 1 million becquerels of several radioelements.
 A logarithmic scale is necessary to represent the great variation of resulting doses.The alpha emitters (in blue) are by far the most toxic elements to absorb.
 A few fission products are shown in green.
 Two natural radioelements, potassium 40 and radiocarbon, present in the human body are in pink.
 The bottom line gives for comparison the average annual dose resulting from medical exams – around 1 mSv.